MJoergen/HyperRAM/src/README.md

 This folder contains all the files needed for the HyperRAM controller.

-The sub-folder `MEGA65` contain files specific for running on the MEGA65 platform.
+The sub-folder `MEGA65` contains files specific for running on the MEGA65 platform.